 National Talent Search Scheme (NTSS) & NTSE Exam details.
 The National Council of Educational Research and Training (NCERT) was established by the Government of India in the year 1961 with a view to bringing about qualitative improvement in school education in the country.
 No sooner the Council was set up than it mounted a number of programs in this direction.

-One such programme was to identify and nurture talented students.
-This programme took up the shape of a scheme called the National Talent Search Scheme (NTSS) in the year 1963 which provided for the identification of talented students and awarding them with scholarships.
+One such program was to identify and nurture talented students.
+This program took up the shape of a scheme called the National Talent Search Scheme (NTSS) in the year 1963 which provided for the identification of talented students and awarding them with scholarships.

-The National Talent Search scheme, which until now was completely centralised, was partially decentralised and was confined to only Class X. Under the new arrangement, the selection of candidates for the awards became a two-tier process.
+The National Talent Search scheme, which until now was completely centralized, was partially decentralized and was confined to only Class X. Under the new arrangement, the selection of candidates for the awards became a two-tier process.
 The states and the union territories were entrusted with the responsibility of conducting the first-tier screening examination known as State Level Talent Search Examination.

 Each state and union territory was to select and recommend a stipulated number (state quota) of candidates for the national level examination to be conducted by the NCERT.

-The National Talent Search Scheme that covers areas like sciences, social sciences, engineering, medicine, management and law, helps students by providing financial assistance in the form monthly scholarship.
-For the courses in basic sciences, social sciences and commerce, this assistance is provided up to the PhD level.
-For the professional courses like engineering, medicine, medicine, management and law, this assistance will be provided only up to post-graduation.
+The National Talent Search Scheme that covers areas like sciences, social sciences, engineering, medicine, management, and law, helps students by providing financial assistance in the form of a monthly scholarship.
+For the courses in basic sciences, social sciences, and commerce, this assistance is provided up to the Ph.D. level.
+For professional courses like engineering, medicine, medicine, management, and law, this assistance will be provided only up to post-graduation.

 a.
 Stage-I (State Level), conducted by the States/Union Territories and